Godhart/vdf/spec/vdf_specification_en.md

 Chains of document cells can be organized in both linear and non-linear ways to clearly show the difference between different options or to conduct experiments

 #TODO: will be translated as some things in original would be settled down

+> Just found out that [Quarto](https://quarto.org) have implemented many ideas behind this project.
+VDF approach would be reconsidered in respect to Quarto.